-- Heat the oven to 160C.
+Preheat the oven to 160C.

-- Bring a full kettle of water to the boil, and turn off the heat.
+Bring a full kettle of water to the boil and turn off the heat.
 (This is for the water bath later.)

-- Dissolve the ﬁrst lot of sugar for the topping in a saucepan with 60 ml water, and boil until it turns a dark, fragrant, liquid caramel.
+Dissolve the ﬁrst lot of sugar for the topping in a saucepan with 60ml water, and boil until it turns a dark, fragrant, liquid caramel.
 Pour into the moulds and swirl to coat the bottom evenly.
 Set aside.

-- Pour the milk into the same saucepan, so that it laps up the caramel on the bottom and sides.
+Pour the milk into the same saucepan, so that it laps up the caramel on the bottom and sides.
 (This is the most brilliant trick for ﬂavour!)

 Split the vanilla bean, scrape the seeds into the milk.
 Heat to boiling point, turn off the heat, cover, to infuse for 10 minutes.

-- Meanwhile, beat the eggs with the other sugar.
+Meanwhile, beat the eggs with the other sugar.
+Add the nutmeg (optional).

 Once the milk has infused, whisk it into the egg mixture.
 Strain the custard over the hardened caramel and set the pan in a larger dish or roasting pan.

-- Pour the boiled water into the bottom pan to come half-way up the sides of the moulds.
+Pour the boiled water into the bottom pan to come half-way up the sides of the moulds.
 Transfer to the oven and bake until set, 30 to 40 minutes.

-- Remove the moulds from the oven and from the water bath.
+Remove the moulds from the oven and from the water bath.
 Run a knife around the outside edge to loosen.
 Cool completely – even chill, if you like.